kanishka-sahoo/pesu-for-dummies/index.md

 * ID Card is a must, no matter what else you bring.
 This is to ensure security in the campus.
 Also, should you forget to bring your ID Card, you can always show your profile in the PESU App to gain entry to the campus.
 * A minimum of 80 - 85% of attendance is necessary in every subject to be eligible to write the end sems.
 Did I say every subject?
 Yes, attendance is taken subject-wise in universities, not day-wise.
 Please do remember that.
 * You can roam around the campus.
 There is no restriction on that freedom.
 As long as you don't break any rules, that is.
-* Please do NOT use smartphones during classes.
+* Please DO NOT use smartphones during classes.
 According to new rules, if you're caught, the SIM card and the memory card will be returned and the phone will not be returned till the end of the semester.
-*

 ***